jmix-framework/jmix-ui-samples-2/src/main/resources/META-INF/resources/markdown/markdown-component.md

 # Markdown Sample

-This is a sample text that showcases the usage of Markdown component in Jmix.
+This is a sample text that showcases the usage of a Markdown component in Jmix.

 ## Formatting:
 Here is some formatting: